Editor’s Note: This article was originally posted in 2020. It was updated in 2022.

 To review, the 5 items you just read about are key if you want to have any kind of success getting your business found online.
 However, the work doesn’t stop once you’ve checked them off your to-do list.
 If you really want to dominate in local search and keep your competitors at bay, there’s another list of strategies and tactics to employ.

 7 Things You Should Continue to Do to Increase & Maintain Dominance

-The following is a list of 7 things to do to your GMB listing if you want to improve your business’s ranking and keep it near the top for the long haul.
+The following is a list of 7 things to do to your GBP listing if you want to improve your business’s ranking and keep it near the top for the long haul.

 1. Make Your Pictures Worth a Thousand Words by Geotagging Them

-Earlier, you learned that your GMB profile should be filled out completely.
+Earlier, you learned that your GBP should be filled out completely.
 This includes adding original photos of your business that showcase it and tell its story.
-Before you upload photos, make sure they’re geotagged.
+Geotag your photos before you upload them.

 Geotagging- The process of adding geographical information to media in the form of metadata.